RSS/Atom feed Twitter

 Nothing past step 5 works for me.

-VulcanHades member for almost 10 years VulcanHades 2 comments
+VulcanHades member for over 10 years VulcanHades 2 comments

 Awful and outdated tutorial.
 Running these scripts only return errors.
 I have followed every step and downloaded everything.
 It says it can't connect to the various sites and can't find the directories.
 And some commands keep looping despite failing.